Fees are payable at the start of the session.

 |Price Per Subject|

-Australian or Domestic students are those who are Citizens or Permanent Residents.
+Australian or ‘domestic’ students are those who are Australian citizens or permanent residents.

 FEE-HELP is an interest-free loan facility for Australian Citizens living in Australia* who are enrolled in a Post Graduate course.
 It is similar to the deferred payment arrangements previously available under the Higher Education Contribution Scheme (now called HECS-HELP) and enables students to obtain a loan from the Commonwealth Government to pay all or part of their tuition fees incurred.